Geoff Harrow: Hutton's shearwater – rediscovery

 The Hutton's shearwater was first formally described by Gregory Mathews in 1912 and named in honour of Frederick Hutton, former curator of the Canterbury Museum, Christchurch, who died in 1905.
 It took 50 years for the species to be confirmed correctly as the Hutton's shearwater.
 The birds were known in Kaikōura from the regular occurrences of crash-landings in the town during autumn, but the location of their nesting sites was unknown.

 In 1964, while visiting Kaikōura in his job as a pharmaceutical representative, Harrow learnt from a local, Ivan Hislop, that the elusive Hutton's shearwater was probably nesting high up in the Kowhai Valley, the only seabird to nest so far inland, but nothing was confirmed.
 The New Zealand bird photographer and author M. F. Soper had told Harrow he knew of no seabird that nested at such height and the former director of the then National Museum, Robert Falla, wrote that up to 1965 "every accessible islet and stack from Banks Peninsula to Cook Strait had been examined by field parties with no result".
-Soper encouraged Harrow to return to Kaikōura and follow the lead given.
+However, with encouragement from Soper, Harrow returned to Kaikōura to follow up on the lead obtained from Hislop.

 Harrow became determined to find the birds, and drawing on his considerable skills as a tramper and mountaineer, he climbed into difficult mountainous country, finding three carcasses and had them identified by Falla in Wellington.
 Harrow reported his discovery to Ngāi Tahu and Ngāti Kurī kaumātua, who recognised the bird as the Kaikōura tītī, sometimes called the mountain muttonbird, a taonga that had been a valuable food source for Māori.